Loading blog post...

 This is the idealization phase, which can be called stage one.
 This is the stage that most people must be aware of.
 The person showers you with attention, compliments, and romantic gestures.
 They tell you that you are unlike anyone they have ever met.
 They make grand promises and plans together.
 Everything feels intense, electric, and overwhelming in the best possible way.

 It is the dependency phase, stage two.
 Over time, the constant contact and emotional intensity begin to create attachment.
 You start to need the validation the love bomber provides.
 Your world quietly begins to shrink around this one person.
 You may pull back from friends or family without fully realizing it.
+This isolation is often one of the earliest signs of emotional manipulation in relationships, as the love bomber gradually becomes the center of your emotional world.
+Gaslighting in relationships often begins right at this stage, where your sense of reality is slowly reshaped.

 Then comes the stage of the devaluation phase.
 At this point, the intensity drops.
 Criticism creeps in.
 The person who once praised everything about you begins to find fault.
 They may become distant, cold, or controlling over time.
 This all happens because you became emotionally dependent on them.